-Fig. 8 displays the reduction of bacterial growth with the drop methodology.
+Figure 8 displays the reduction of bacterial growth with the drop methodology.
 After 24 h of incubation in the presence of GO and LIPO-G, both S. aureus and E. coli colonies were reduced with respect to the controls.

 The microscopic analysis of bacterial colonies confirmed the goodness of the reading.
-In fact, the observed bacteria do not aggregate with each other underlying that each counted colony is derived from one singular bacterial cell (see Fig. S7 in the ESI†).

-The percentage of reduction of bacterial growth in the presence of GO and LIPO-G, obtained by colony count (see Fig. 7), is reported in Table 1.
+In fact, the observed bacteria do not aggregate to each other underlying that each counted colony derived from one singular bacterial cell (see Figure S7 in the ESI).
+The percentage of reduction of bacterial growth in the presence of GO and LIPO-G, obtained by colonies count (see Figure 7), is reported in Table 1.

-Values of bacterial growth reduction of 91.0% for S. aureus and 91.9% for E. coli were recorded after treatment with GO with respect to the control (SF) in agreement with literature data.73 Instead reduction of 60.1% for S. aureus and 78.5% for E. coli were recorded after treatment with LIPO-G with respect to control (LIPO).
-It is worth noting that treatment with LIPO-G, with respect to SF, induced a reduction of 88.4% and 86.5%, respectively, for S. aureus and E. coli, highlighting an antimicrobial activity comparable to that reported for hydrophilic GO.
+Values of bacterial growth reduction of 91.0% for S. aureus and 91.9% for E. coli were recorded after treatment with GO with respect to the control (SF) in agreement with literature data.73 Instead reduction of 60.1% for S. aureus and 78.5% for E. coli were recorded after treatment with LIPO-G with respect to the control (LIPO).
+It is worth noting that the treatment with LIPO-G, with respect to SF, induced a reduction of 88.4% and 86.5% respectively, for S. aureus and E. coli, highlighting an antimicrobial activity comparable to that reported for the hydrophilic GO.
 These data are particularly interesting because they point out the ability of liposomes to mediate the antimicrobial activity of the hydrophobic and non-covalently functionalized graphene.

-No significant selectivity of LIPO-G is detected for Grampositive or Gram-negative bacteria although an almost complete inhibition of growth of Gram-positive bacteria is monitored with respect to t = 0.
-This information is particularly interesting as GO evidenced instead a killing effect.
+No significant selectivity of LIPO-G is detected for Gram-positive or Gram-negative bacteria although an almost complete inhibition of growth of Gram-positive is monitored with respect to t = 0.
+This datum is particularly interesting as GO evidenced instead a killing effect.

-As far as the mechanism of antibacterial activity is concerned, it is likely, following previously published papers, 42,43 and the observed affinity of pure liposomes and LIPO-G for the external membrane of the cell wall of Gram-negative organisms, that damage to the membrane was involved.
-Indeed, pure liposomes demonstrated to stimulate mostly the growth of Gram-negative bacteria with respect to Gram-positive bacteria due to the similar phospholipid composition of the external membrane of their cell wall.
-Analogously, graphene non-covalently functionalized with phospholipids reduced the growth of Gram-negative bacteria twice as much as that of Gram-positive bacteria.
+As far as the mechanism of antibacterial activity is concerned, it is likely, following previously published papers,^{42,43} and the observed affinity of pure liposomes and LIPO-G for the external membrane of the cell wall of Gram-negative, that a damage of the membrane was involved.
+Indeed, pure liposomes demonstrated to stimulate mostly the growth of Gram-negative with respect to Gram-positive bacteria due to the similar phospholipidic composition of the external membrane of their cell wall.
+Analogously, graphene non-covalently functionalized with phospholipids reduced the growth of Gram-negative twice as much as that of Gram-positive.